Authenticating users with the portal API

 Number

 Optional.
 How long the key should be valid in seconds.
-Takes precedence over keyExpiresInDays
+Takes precedence over keyExpiresInDays if both are provided

 discordId